 Defining Key Performance Indicators (KPIs)

-Key Performance Indicators (KPIs) are metrics that help accurately and measurably assess the performance of a project or product throughout its development and after launch.
-These indicators act like a compass, showing whether we are on the right track to achieve business, design, and market objectives.
+Key Performance Indicators (KPIs) are measurable metrics used to evaluate the performance of a project or product during development and after launch.
+They serve as a compass, indicating whether the team is on track to achieve its business, design, and market objectives.

 Characteristics of Effective Key Performance Indicators (KPIs)